 Strange things I couldn’t understand happened often in our house: questions about poison in the food, ambulances in the middle of the night, a cancelled Christmas and my crumpled, sobbing mother, grown-ups talking in hushed voices, hospitalizations and angry rows.

 The world outside was a safer place by comparison.
-The patterns in the bark of a tree trunk, the scratchiness of a straw bale, plants whose names I didn’t know but whose appearance were as familiar to me as my own, were consistent and unchanging.
-The cushiony feel of grass under my head as I cloud-watched, the smell of the air after the rain and the texture of soil mixed with water to make mud pies; these were my comfort in the face of unexplained disappearances, and the confusion that made itself a nest in the pit of my stomach.
+The patterns in the bark of a tree trunk, the scratchiness of a straw bale, plants whose botanical names I didn’t know, for they went by different ones in my lexicon, but whose appearance were familiar to me as my own – these were comfortingly consistent and unchanging.
+The gentle cushioning of grass under my head as I cloud-watched, the smell of the air after the rain and the texture of soil mixed with water to make mud pies; these were my comfort in the face of unexplained disappearances, and the sharp-clawed confusion that made itself a nest in the pit of my stomach.
 Through them, I came to know the miniscule detail in my surroundings like the ridges and whorls on my fingertips.
+For me, an entire world could be found in a flodded wheel rut.

 Two memories from that time come to mind.
 Like thirty-second segments of video, I play them in my head and the images are full of clarity and pathos.
 The first is of me sitting on a chair in the kitchen, buried in “The Adventures of the Famous Five”, while packing and moving went on, back and forth around me.
 I know now, my immersion in books was a way of escaping the bleakness of my reality.
 My outward appearance of absorbed, literary contentment belied the turmoil I was struggling to quell inside.